-Check out our interactive highlights map detailing our favourite places to visit in Spain as well as information on travel times between larger cities such as Barcelona and Madrid.
+Check out our interactive highlights map that details some of our favourite places to visit in Spain.

-Areas like the Altiplano de Granada and Sierra de Castril mountains will make you forget days by the pool, offering everything from hiking and biking to canyoning.
+The Altiplano de Granada and the Sierra de Castril mountains offer everything from hiking and biking to canyoning.

-Unlock the secrets of Spain as you walk the countrys mountainous interior and wonderfully wild coastlines, discovering an authentic slice of Spanish life, with not a parasol in sight.
+Unlock the secrets of Spain as you walk the country’s mountainous interior and wonderfully wild coastlines.

-Catalonia packs a world of landscapes into one region, from 3,000m snow-capped Pyrenean peaks, to the warm turquoise waters of the Mediterranean.
+Catalonia packs many landscapes into one region, from Pyrenean peaks, to Mediterranean coast.

-Youll have a wild and wonderful walking vacation in the Picos de Europa, where small group and tailor made trips get your adrenalin pumping against the most bucolic of backdrops.
+You'll have a wild and wonderful walking vacation in the Picos de Europa, a hiker's paradise.

 Leave the tourist trails on two wheels and see a side of the country far removed from the costas and the big smoke.

-Winter vacations in Spain dont necessarily mean sun-seeking along the coast.
-Instead, look upwards, to the mountainous magnificence of the Sierra Nevada and the Spanish Pyrenees.
+Look upwards for winter vacations in Spain, to the snow-clad peaks of the Sierra Nevada and the Spanish Pyrenees.

-From the sites of spaghetti westerns to whitewater rafting, we know what to do with little ones so all you have to do is pack and go.
+From spaghetti westerns to whitewater rafting, we know what to do with little ones so all you have to do is pack and go.

-Find all of our Spain guides in one place, from guides to Andalucia, Valencia or the Canary Islands to advice on activity vacations including walking and cycling.
+Find all of our Spain guides in one place, from guides to Andalucia or Valencia, to advice on activity vacations.